BPHarris/.dotfiles/.github/README.md

 ```

 Todo:
-Should there be a `udev1` rule to set desktop CPU governor to performance?
+Should there be a `udev` rule to set the desktop CPU governor to performance?
 Or should I leave this to be handled by `gamemode`?

 ### Theming